fortrabbit/docs/README.md

 # fortrabbit help pages

 Welcome!
-This repo contains the contents of the (new) fortrabbit help pages.
+This repo contains the contents of the (new) fortrabbit docs.

 ## Git repo

 - <https://github.com/fortrabbit/help-new>

-## Structure

-The content get's rendered by Nuxt Content using Navigation to structure content based on the given folder structure.
-Please be aware of that.

 ## Contributing